“Everyone talks about building a relationship with your customer.” I think you build one with your employees first”

 The primary advantage of this system is that it is designed in a way that increases the hard work and interest of employees to achieve the best results for the company.

-Namely, additional stimulation for employees is that once they become the shareholder, they will have the possibility to sell their shares or participate in company profit, which may lead to additional financial benefits.
+Namely, additional stimulation for employees is that once they become the shareholder, they will have the possibility to sell their shares or participate in company profits, which may lead to additional financial benefits.

 Besides, if an employee owns a share in the company, they will probably feel motivated to make the company more successful since then, the value of the company as well as the value of shares increases.

-Also, employees who own shares in the company have an interest to stay in that company, which would certainly lower the possibility of employees leaving your company.
+Also, employees who own shares in the company have an interest in staying in that company, which would certainly lower the possibility of employees leaving your company.
 This is important, especially for the IT sector in which companies fight to stop the loss of the best teams, so this mechanism can be extremely beneficial.

 Nevertheless, this can rather be seen as an investment in employees and, if Apple’s VP is to be believed, probably the best one a company can do.